Nilorn Offices and Industrial Unit, North Yorkshire

-Bowman Riley Architects designed a 5,700ft2 spa level around the proposed service and access cores of the building.
+Bowman Riley designed a 5,700ft2 spa level around the proposed service and access cores of the building.
 The spa provides a reception area, treatment rooms, changing rooms and segregated spa pools.

 The aim is to provide a calm and relaxing environment through the use of quality materials, sophisticated lighting and elegant detailing.

 The building will achieve the sustainability accreditation LEED.